Jestin James

 End-to-end ownership across Search, PDP, Cart & Checkout payment discoverability

-To address this, the Instalment & Payment Discovery initiative was launched to redesign how payment methods — especially instalments and bank-linked offers — are surfaced across key decision points such as Search, Product Detail Page (PDP), and Cart.
-The focus was not just on visibility, but on delivering contextual, personalised, and timely payment cues throughout the journey.
+This led to the Instalment & Payment Discovery initiative: a redesign of how payment methods are surfaced across key pre-checkout touchpoints — Search, PDP, and Cart.
+The goal was not just visibility, but delivering contextual, personalised, and timely affordability cues at the moments that shape whether a customer buys at all.

 Opportunity